 No Hot Water In Shower Only

-If you’re getting no hot water in the shower only, but everywhere else is fine there’s a few explanations:
+If you’re getting no hot water in the shower only, but it works elsewhere, there are a few explanations:

-- Anti-scalding device set in the wrong position
+- Anti-scalding device is set in the wrong position

 If the mixing valve is stuck or broken, it needs to be replaced or fixed.
 Personally, for the sake of what they cost, I’d get it replaced.

-On most newer showers you’ll have an anti-scalding device built in.
-If this is set too high, the water won’t heat up.
-It’s located behind the knob used to turn the heat of the shower up and down.
-Adjusting this can sometimes fix the problem.
+On most newer showers, you’ll have an anti-scalding device built in.
+If this is set too high, you won’t get your hot water from the shower.
+It’s located behind the knob used to turn the heat of the shower up and down; adjusting this setting can sometimes fix the problem.

-Still need someone to come and fix your hot water?
-You can book one to take a look here.
+If you would still like an engineer to come and check out your boiler, you can book one to take a look here.

-Whether you’ve got no hot water and heating, or just no hot water in your shower, we hope this has helped.
+Whether you’ve got no hot water and heating, or just no hot water in your shower, we hope our guide has helped.

 If you’re still stuck, drop a comment below and we’ll get back to you as soon as possible.